 Now with the calendar established, the Church Fathers also put together a lectionary.
 The lectionary guides the faithful through the rhythm of seasons providing relevant readings from the scripture that provide spiritual nourishment for the soul.
 Lectionary has specific Bible passages that correspond to the theme of the day and tell the historical event that occurred, through the epistle readings and the Gospel read on the day.
 The Old Testament readings of each feast have some connection to the New Testament readings.
-The link between the Old Testament and New Testament readings usually represent a typology.
+The link between the Old Testament and New Testament readings usually represents a typology.
 Typology in biblical exegesis is a doctrine concerning the relationship of the Old Testament to the New Testament.
 Events, persons, or statements in the Old Testament are seen as types prefiguring or superseded by antitypes, events or aspects of Christ or His revelation described in the New Testament.
 These Scripture passages are selected based on the feast day.
 The lectionary is another tool that the Church has for us to grow spiritually and grow towards perfection.
-Church has an official lectionary containing Scripture readings that are read in the services according to the cycles of the liturgical year.
-The beauty of being part of the Church is the organisation of the calendar, especially through the lectionary.
+Every Church has an official lectionary containing Scripture readings that are read in the services according to the cycles of the liturgical year.
+The beauty of being part of the Church is the organization of the calendar, especially through the lectionary.
 The Church follows this strict order and bases the entire set of services around this order.
-Even the homily is based on the event of the particular Sunday or the Feast of the day.
+The Scripture verses for the day starting with the Old Testament, the General and Pauline Epistles, and the Gospel reading is based on the lectionary.
 Every parish follows the same calendar, which has been handed down to us through the Church Fathers who were inspired by the Holy Spirit.
 This allows for unity amongst the members even though they do not attend the same parish but belong to the Orthodox Church.